 2. Weak Fluency.
 In order to understand what we read, we have to read at a speed appropriate for making meaning from the text (comprehension).
 In 2nd grade reading, your child should be reading 50 to 60 words a minute at the beginning of the school year and 90 words per minute by the end of the year.
-To test this, give your child a story from her reading book that she has not read, but will pique her interest.
+To test this, give your child a story from her reading list that she has not read, but will pique her interest.
 Try the Elephant and Piggie series, full of easy-to-digest text and captivating characters and stories.
 Have her read for one minute, and count the number of words she reads correctly in that time.
 If it's below the expected fluency levels noted above, then fluency is a problem.
 Make sure she has lots of experiences reading simple books.
 (One Scholastic Parents fan discovered that having her boys read the Elephant & Piggie Series aloud helped her boys improve reading fluency.)
 Repeated readings of stories she's already read in class will help.
 This rereading provides the multiple exposures and decoding opportunities she needs to develop fluency.

 3. Text Difficulty.
 Your child needs lots of reading practice in stories that are not too hard.
 That is, he should be able to recognize over 90 percent of the words in his 2nd-grade reading books without your help.
 If you need to assist your child more frequently, then the story is too tough for him.
 Stories at this level — his frustration level — do not advance his reading skills.
 They make comprehension difficult because he is stopping so frequently to figure out words.
 These constant stops break the flow of reading and don't allow him to focus on the meaning of the story.
 Give Scholastic Success With Reading Comprehension: Grade 2 a try to better determine his level of reading difficulty and practice common skills he's learning in school.